 Air pollution is a major environmental risk to health.
-The formation. transport, and dispersion of pollutants many air is determined partly bv climate and weather factors such temperature, as humidity, wind, storms, droughts, precipitation, and partly by human activities known to produce various air pollutants.
-It is thus
+The formation, transport, and dispersion of many air pollutants is determined partly by climate and weather factors such as temperature, humidity, wind, storms, droughts, precipitation, and partly by human activities known to produce various air pollutants.
+It is thus logical to assume that climate change will influence the dynamics of air pollution.
+By reducing air pollution levels, the state can reduce the burden of disease from stroke, heart disease, lung cancer, and both chronic and acute respiratory diseases, including asthma.